 Both the recruitment and investment plans must align with the timing and level of growth projected in your forecast, and they require appropriate funding.

-A waste management services might incur staffing costs such as wages for employees, benefits, and payroll taxes.
+A waste management company might incur staffing costs such as wages for employees, benefits, and payroll taxes.
 They might also incur equipment costs such as the purchase of garbage trucks, forklifts, and other necessary equipment to transport and process the waste.
 Additionally, they may incur costs for fuel and maintenance of the equipment.

 To create a realistic financial forecast, you also need to consider other operating expenses associated with the day-to-day running of your business, such as insurance and bookkeeping.